AssistantEngine/filament-assistant/README.md

 }
 ```

-Now add you OPEN AI Key to your .env File
+Now add you *OPEN_AI_KEY* to your .env File

 ```
 OPEN_AI_KEY=your_openai_key
 ```

-Run the following command run the migrations, start a queue worker and building the theme:
+Run the migrations, start a queue worker and building the theme:

 ```bash
 php artisan migrate